 This five-year longitudinal process, impact and cost evaluation of adult treatment drug court programs employed a hierarchical model and sampled nearly 1,800 drug court and non-drug-court persons on probation from 29 rural, suburban and urban jurisdictions across the United States.

 The sample includes 23 drug courts and six comparison groups in eight states: Florida, Georgia, Illinois, New York, Pennsylvania, North Carolina, South Carolina and Washington.

 A conceptual framework for this study, similar in layout to a program logic model, conveys how resources are invested or input to generate activities designed to produce program outputs.

 The framework proposes that program activities collectively will result in immediate or short-term outcomes for the participants, typically measured while they are in the program.
 The expectation then is that program participation will result in long-term outcomes, which include changes in drug use, criminal behavior and other functions.

 - What is the impact of adult drug courts on alcohol and other drug use, criminal recidivism, employment and other functional outcomes?

-- What community, program and offender characteristics predict these short- and long-term outcomes?
+- What community, program and individual characteristics predict these short- and long-term outcomes?

-- How do changes in short-term outcomes — such as offender perceptions and attitudes — mediate the impact of programs on long-term outcomes?
+- How do changes in short-term outcomes — such as perceptions about the person who committed the offense and attitudes — mediate the impact of programs on long-term outcomes?